Important information

 How to Reach

-- By Air: The Airports near Kurukshetra are at Delhi and it is about 160 km and another is Chandigarh.
+• By Air: The Airports near Kurukshetra are in Delhi which is about 160 km and another is Chandigarh.

-- By Road: Thanesar (Sthaneshwar/ Kurukshetra) is 160 km from Delhi and 90 km from Chandigarh and It is at 6 km away from Pipli, an important road junction on the National highway No. 1.
+• By Road: Thanesar (Sthaneshwar/ Kurukshetra) is 160 km from Delhi and 90 km from Chandigarh and It is 6 km away from Pipli, an important road junction on the National Highway No. 1.

 Temple Timings